marlonmorom/FirstMusicDataProject/README.md

 And before running the ETL and test codes, it is good practice to run the create_tables.py file, in order to restart your tables.
 By default, postgreSQL does not prevent that you add the same row twice or more times.

+### Data Description

+The data is stored in JSON files.
+We can split the files in two categories: song data and log data.

+We have multiples folders for each category.
+In the song data folders, each subfolder represents one letter of the song data ID.<br>
+In the log folder, each file contains an event that was generated using  an event simulator, based on the songs from the song data files.